thomasa88/ParametricText/README.md

   * Storage format version 2, to handle the new selection engine.
   * Only one Undo item for text updates (not applicable to document save).
   * Show count of texts selected in each sketch.
-  * Run *Compute All* automatically, to force features to update.
+  * Option to run *Compute All* automatically, to force features to update.
   * Detect missing *thomasa88lib* helper library.
   * Quick buttons for prepending braces and appending common parameters.
 * v 1.1.0